Big Thief: 2021–2024: Dragon New Warm Mountain I Believe in You and Oleartchik's departure

-2025–present: Double Infinity
+2025–present: Double Infinity and Horsepower

 On June 3, 2025, Big Thief announced their sixth studio album, Double Infinity, and released the first single "Incomprehensible".
 The album was released through 4AD on September 5, 2025.
 Recorded as a core three-piece for the first time, the band worked closely with eleven session musicians during the recording process.

-Upon completing the album, and band added bass guitarist Joshua Crumbly to their live line-up.
+Upon completing the album, the band added bass guitarist Joshua Crumbly to their live line-up.
 Buck Meek explained, "The tours are all going to be as a four-piece with him.
 The moment we started playing with him, he lifted us up.
 He’s melodic but holds so much earth, so much root, as a bassist.
 Incredible spirit."
 Lenker elaborated: "We gel.
 Nothing can replace Max.
 There’ll never be anything like that again, like what we were.
 Sorry for so much romantic-partnership metaphor: We took a year alone and then started dating.
 We went on tour with Jon and Justin, and we made this record with Joshua.
 It’s effortless.
 It’s like there’s DNA coded into these songs, and he just sees it."
 Buck Meek continued, "He grew up playing jazz with his father, a beautiful sax player, went to Juilliard, and toured the world.
 His private instructor is Ron Carter to this day."

+On August 22, 2026, the band debuted their album Horsepower at a show at the Ryman Auditorium in Nashville.
+The album is a triple album and features Lucinda Williams, Gillian Welch, and Iris DeMent.